isabelle-galleberg/IT2810-KommuneAdvisor/README.md

 TODO: infinite scroll implementasjon.

 ### Detail view
 From the search results, a user can click into the details page of a kommune.
 This does a new query to fetch information about the given kommune based on id.
-The id is also displayed in the url /kommune/:id on the details page.
+The id is also displayed in the url for the details page `/kommune/:id`.

 ## 🌍Global state management